dnsimple/dnsimple-support/content/articles/dns_record_normalization_and_validation.markdown

 - The `flag` must be a number between `0` and `255`, and `0` is the value normally used
 - The `tag` must be one of `issue`, `issuewild`, or `iodef`
 - The `value` part:
-  - It must be wrapped between double quotes `"` and be 255 characters long at most (including the double quotes `"`).
+  - It must be wrapped between double quotes `"`.
+  - There are no length restrictions on this part.
   - Any inner double quotes `"` must be escaped with the `\"` character sequence.
   - It must follow an extra set of rules based on the specific `tag` value, as follows

 #### `issue` and `issuewild` tag `value`

-- It must be either a domain name or a domain name followed by a `;` character and a list of `parameter`s separated by the `;` character.
+- It must contain either a domain name or a domain name followed by a `;` character and a list of `parameter`s separated by the `;` character.

    <info>
    Example: `0 issue "letsencrypt.com"`